Collins Saint Named One of the American Bar Association’s Top 40 Young Lawyers

 “Collins has quickly established themselves as an attorney who is able to advise clients on a number of complicated legal issues, while also giving unselfishly of their time to a number of issues and causes about which she is passionate,” said Reid Phillips, managing partner of Brooks Pierce.
 “I am delighted to see their dedication to our clients and their work get recognized in this way.”

-Saint advises and litigates on behalf of public and private educational institutions and school boards on an array of education law issues, including special education and disability issues, civil rights laws and tort claims.
-They also represent businesses in a variety of industries to resolve disputes, litigating in state and federal court when necessary.
-They have a particular focus on diversity and civil rights issues, including issues related to race, sex, sexual orientation, gender identity, disability, and religion.
+Saint advises and litigates on behalf of public and private educational institutions and school boards on an array of education law issues, including special education and disability issues, civil rights laws, and tort claims.
+He also represents businesses in a variety of industries to resolve disputes, litigating in state and federal court when necessary.
+He has a particular focus on diversity and civil rights issues, including issues related to race, sex, sexual orientation, gender identity, disability, and religion.
 Saint has provided pro bono legal support in a number of lawsuits related to LGBTQ+ rights across North Carolina, including representing dozens of transgender clients in completing the process to have government recognition of their identity.

-Saint has received numerous other awards and accolades including being selected by their peers for inclusion in The Best Lawyers in America “Ones to Watch” for Labor and Employment Law – Management (2021-2022) and Business North Carolina’s Legal Elite in the Young Guns category (2022).
-They have been named to the North Carolina Pro Bono Honor Society in 2020 and 2022 in recognition of completing more than 50 hours of pro bono service each of those years.
-In 2021, they were recognized by the University of Alabama College of Education as one of 15 alumni under the age of 40 who are upholding the school’s ideals including fairness and equity, commitment to diversity and a culture of collaboration.
-Most recently, they have been recognized as one of the Triad Business Journal’s Leaders in Diversity.
+Saint has received numerous other awards and accolades including being selected by his peers for inclusion in The Best Lawyers in America “Ones to Watch” for Labor and Employment Law – Management (2021-2022) and Business North Carolina’s Legal Elite in the Young Guns category (2022).
+He has been named to the North Carolina Pro Bono Honor Society in 2020 and 2022 in recognition of completing more than 50 hours of pro bono service each of those years.
+In 2021, he was recognized by the University of Alabama College of Education as one of 15 alumni under the age of 40 who are upholding the school’s ideals including fairness and equity, commitment to diversity and a culture of collaboration.
+Most recently, he has been recognized as one of the Triad Business Journal’s Leaders in Diversity.